Structured Robust Submodular Maximization: Offline and Online Algorithms: Introduction

 \item The submodular functions are typically defined using data obtained from observations, and imprecise information can lead to unstable optimization problems.
 Thus, there is a desire to compute \emph{solutions that are robust} to perturbations of the submodular functions. \end{enumerate}

+Given the computational complexity of optimizing several functions simultaneously, \citet{krause2008robust} motivated a bicriteria approach.
+In simple words, in order to obtain provable guarantees, one needs to trade off the quality of the solution measured by its objective value with the ``size'' of the solution.
+In the case of a single cardinality constraint, \citet{krause2008robust} proposes a natural relaxation which consists in allowing more elements in the final set, i.e., violating the feasibility constraint.
+However, to obtain provable guarantees for more general \emph{combinatorial constraints} relaxing the size of feasible sets is not enough.

-Our main contribution is the development of new algorithms with provable guarantees for robust submodular optimization under a large class of \emph{combinatorial constraints}.
+Our main contribution is the development of new algorithms with provable guarantees for robust submodular optimization under a large class of combinatorial constraints.
 These include partition constraints, where local cardinality constraints are placed on disjoint parts of the ground set.
 More generally, we consider matroid and knapsack constraints.

 We provide bi-criteria approximations that trade-off the approximation factor with the ``size'' of the solution, measured by the number \(\ell\) of feasible sets \(\{S_i\}_{i \in [\ell]}\) \atdelete{in the union \(S = \bigcup_{i \in [\ell]} S_i\) that} \atedit{whose union} constitutes the final solution \(S\).
-While this might be nonintuitive at first, it turns out that the union of feasible sets corresponds to an appropriate relaxation of \atdelete{the cardinality, similarly to} the single cardinality constraint\atedit{.} \atdelete{case for} \atedit{Some} special cases of interest \atedit{are}:
+While this might be nonintuitive at first, it turns out that the union of feasible sets corresponds to an appropriate analog of the single cardinality constraint\atedit{.} \atdelete{case for} \atedit{Some} special cases of interest \atedit{are}:

 \begin{enumerate}[topsep=0pt,itemsep=0ex,partopsep=1ex,parsep=1ex] \item \emph{Partition constraints.} Given a partition of the candidate sensor locations, \atedit{the feasible sets correspond to subsets that satisfy a cardinality constraint on each part of the partition.} \atdelete{the partition constraints introduces a \emph{set} of cardinality constraints; one for each part of the partition.} The union of feasible sets here corresponds to relaxing the cardinality constraints \atedit{separately for each part}.
 This results in a stronger guarantee than relaxing the constraint globally as would be the case in the single cardinality constraint case. \item \emph{Gammoid.} Given a directed graph and a subset of nodes $T$, the feasible sets correspond to subsets $S$ that can reach $T$ via disjoint paths in the graph.
 Gammoids appear in flow based models, for example in reliable routing.
 The union of feasible sets now corresponds to sets $S$ that can reach $T$ via paths such that each vertex appears in few paths. \end{enumerate}